django-json-api/django-rest-framework-json-api/docs/usage.md

 DJA tests its polymorphic support against [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/).
 The polymorphic feature should also work with other popular libraries like django-polymodels or django-typed-models.

+As this feature depends on `django-polymorphic` you need to run

+    pip install djangorestframework-jsonapi['django-polymorphic']

 #### Writing polymorphic resources